openspending/fiscal-data-package/spec/index.md

 * Numerical *measures*: these will be the monetary amounts in the spending data
 * Dimensions: dimensions cover all items other than the measure
-  * In OLAP attributes is also used for dimensions that are "single-valued" - for example, a description field.
+  * In OLAP, "attribute" is also used for dimensions that are "single-valued" - for example, a description field.

 From an OLAP perspective many of these dimensions may not split out in actual separate tables but map to attributes on the fact table if they are very simple (e.g. a given classification may just be a single field).